 Microbrewery Tours, Prescott & Russell County, Ontario

-You’ll also want to check out these 10 great day trips from Montreal!
+You’ll also want to check out these 10 great day trips from Montreal.

 Trail Hikes, Algonquin Park, Ontario

 Arriving in Algonquin Provincial Park (less than three hours from Ottawa) is like stepping into a Group of Seven painting.
 The towering white pines and the utter quiet are humbling.
 (And, depending on the time of year, you might be rewarded with the sight of a moose.)
-There are many trails, but Lookout (above), near the park’s east gate, is easy, and has breathtaking views from high above a seemingly endless landscape of lakes and wilderness.
+There are many trails, but Lookout (above), near the park’s east gate, is easy, and offers breathtaking views from high above a seemingly endless landscape of lakes and wilderness.

 Strolling in Merrickville, Ontario